sinnerschrader/cz-custom-issues/readme.md

 ## Config

-You can add your own flow to comitizen.
+You can add your own flow to commitizen.
 See [cz-customizable](https://github.com/leonardoanalista/cz-customizable) for the original implementation.

 ### types